 As a teaching assistant in the School of Economics:

 As a supervisor for the undergraduate vacation research programme in the School of Mathematics:

 |Summer 2020||Six-week project on 'Categorified linear algebra and the Legendre-Fenchel transform', based on this paper by Simon Willerton.|

 Before joining the University of Edinburgh in September 2018 I took the MASt in Pure Mathematics at the University of Cambridge, where I wrote my Part III essay under the supervision of Martin Hyland.
 Prior to that, I studied for a BSc with the Open University and King's College London.

 I haven't always been a maths student.
 From 2011 through 2016 I worked as a welfare rights adviser with the Child Poverty Action Group, Drumchapel Money Advice Centre and WestGAP, and from 2005 until 2012-ish I (also) worked as a producer of music and arts projects with Arika and Tracer Trails.
 I have an undergraduate degree from the School of Scottish Studies at the University of Edinburgh.

 As my outreach and exchange activities suggest, I'm interested in talking with non-mathematicians about what mathematics has to do with understanding the social world, and I'm a fan of pedagogical experiments that aim to make such conversations possible.

-This page was last updated on 2 June 2020. †Photo by Christian Töpfner.
+This page was last updated on 8 December 2020. †Photo by Christian Töpfner.